 SZ score of 0-23.
 This is where you get your money’s worth with SZ.
 The SPAM classification algorithm is fairly advanced and can weed out most domains that you shouldn’t be looking at—a huge time saver.
 0 = squeaky clean and 23 = suspicious.

-You don’t need the flashiest of domains in your PBN for it to be effective.
-Go after domains that have good backlink portfolios.
+You don’t need the flashiest of sites in your PBN for it to be effective.
+Go after sites that have good backlink portfolios.
 500RD doesn’t mean anything if most of them are spammed blog comments.
-Vanity metrics are great for filtering out domain lists but shouldn’t be the only reason you buy a domain.
-Find the perfect balance of value/domain quality which works for you instead of going after an arbitrary number like we mentioned earlier.
+Vanity metrics are great for filtering out domain lists but shouldn’t be the only reason you buy a site.
+Find the perfect balance of value/site quality which works for you instead of going after an arbitrary number like we mentioned earlier.

-That’s one of the many reasons why SERPninja generally acquires domains on a value proportion across domains of different metrics from RD40 to 1000/DR20-60 based on rigorously analyzing what the domain offers at the price point.
+That’s one of the many reasons why a white label SEO service, such as SERPninja generally acquires domains on a value proportion across domains of different metrics from RD40 to 1000/DR20-60 based on rigorously analyzing what the domain offers at the price point.

 Checking PBN domains on Ahrefs (Quick Pointers)